5 Plumbing Tips from the Best Plumbers in Tampa

 At EVERYDAYPLUMBER.com we like to share our expertise and offer our Tampa plumbing customers helpful tips that can prevent problems from arising or becoming overwhelming.
-One of the first things we recommend is to make an appointment for a plumber to visit your home or commercial business.
-We can complete a full inspection of you property and properly diagnose any plumbing repairs you may need.
+One of the first things we recommend is to make an appointment for a plumber to visit your home to complete a full inspection of you property and diagnose any plumbing repairs you may need.
 We can point out the potential issues you have, give you several repair options, and a written estimate.
-We look forward to being your local Tampa plumber of choice and there no trip charge for residential home owners.
+We have plumbers near you and look forward to being your local Tampa plumber of choice.
+Below are plumbing tips for toilets, kitchen sinks, bathtubs and bath sinks, garbage disposals, and washing machines.

 Many clogs are a result of foreign objects that become lodged in your drains or sewer.
 Packaging on many products can be very misleading.
 Despite what you might read or hear, the only product that should be flushed down your toilet is toilet paper.
 Sanitary napkins, tampons, cotton balls, facial cleansing pads, cleaning wipes, cigarette butts, and other products do not break down adequately and should be thrown in a trash can.
 In the event of an overflow, know how to shut off the water supply to the toilet until a plumber can arrive.
 Some toilet clogs are a result of more serious blockages further down the drain line.
 No amount of plunging or chemical drain cleaners will clear the clog.
 If you find yourself with a toilet clog that you cannot remedy on your own, be sure to only call a reputable, licensed plumbing company that will guarantee their work and has the on-line reviews to back them up.

 Avoid a kitchen sink clog before it happens.
 Never pour cooking oil, hamburger grease or other fats down your kitchen drain.
 As they cool, the grease solidifies and sticks to your pipes.
 Over time, this can cause a serious blockage that can be difficult to eliminate without calling a qualified plumber.
 Instead, place grease and cooking oils into a separate receptacle and dispose of them with your solid waste in the garbage.
 It’s also a good practice to use a strainer in your sink to keep food waste, jewelry and other items from washing down the drain and causing a drain clog.
-Regularly flushing your kitchen sink with boiling water can help loosen any grease or food matter stuck inside the drain pipes.
+Regularly flushing your kitchen sink with hot water is a good idea.
+To do this, put the stopper in the drain and fill the sink with hot water.
+Pull the stopper so the large volume of water can flow.
+This can help loosen any grease or food matter stuck inside the drain pipes.
+Do not use boiling water as this may crack porcelain sinks, affect the joints of PVC pipes, or lead to scalding injury.
 The addition of a garbage disposal may also help reduce drain clogs by breaking up food waste in to smaller particles that will more easily flow through the drain pipes.

 Hair and soap residue are the leading causes of slow drains and drain clogs when it comes to the drains in your bathroom.
 Serious blockages can result if you are negligent with preventative steps to keep these drains clean.
 In your shower and bath sinks, consider using a strainer to trap hair, soap and other debris before it goes down the drain.
-As with a kitchen sink, periodically pouring a gallon or two of boiling water down a bath or shower drain can assist in keeping drains running freely.
+Brush your hair prior to taking a shower or bath to remove any loose hair that would end up in the drain while washing.
+As with a kitchen sink, periodically putting a 1/2 cup of baking soda and 1/2 cup of vinegar in the drain, letting it sit for a few minutes, then flushing with hot water can assist in keeping drains odor free and running freely.
 If you have a clogged bathtub or sink and store-bought drain cleaners do not help, call a licensed and experienced plumber for help to avoid damage to the drain.

 Garbage Disposal Plumbing Tips